sam-eah/nuxtspa-firebase/README.md

 ```

 # Conclusion
 That was fast, right ?
 However this doesn't use Nuxt and Firebase to their full potential (ssr -nuxt universal mode- with firebase functions).
-This is slightly more complicated as I'm still facing issues, but I will try to find a way to implement it.